 - Landmines deprive people in some of the poorest countries of arable land and infrastructure.
 They cut off access to markets, schools, work, and water.

 - Landmines hamper the repatriation of refugees and displaced people.

 - Landmines hinder reconstruction, new development, and the delivery of aid.

 - Landmine injuries put a great burden on a country’s whole health system.
 People hurt by mines need more antibiotics and more dressings, and they need to stay in the hospital longer than most other patients.

 - Female child casualties are often under reported.
 In some countries, having a disability is seen as a stigma that needs to be hidden, especially among girls.

 Is the Problem Over?

 No, there are still tens of millions of landmines contaminating more than 60 countries.
-We need to continue our work, please help support MLI’s programs.
+We need to continue our work, so please help support MLI’s programs.